Joseph Dietzgen: Death

-Dietzgen died at home smoking a cigar.
+On April 15, 1888, Dietzgen died at home in Chicago while smoking a cigar.
 He had taken a stroll in Lincoln Park, and was having a political discussion in a "vivacious and excited" manner about the "imminent collapse of capitalist production".
 He stopped in mid-sentence with his hand in the air – dead of paralysis of the heart.
-He is currently buried at the Waldheim Cemetery (now Forest Home Cemetery), in Forest Park, Chicago, near the graves of those executed after the Haymarket Affair (popularly known as the Haymarket Martyrs).
+He is buried at the Waldheim Cemetery (now Forest Home Cemetery), in Forest Park, Illinois, near the graves of those executed after the Haymarket Affair (popularly known as the Haymarket Martyrs).